Kashugoyal/satellite_image_retrieval/README.md

     ```

 ### Approach
 * The program expects a latitude-longitude bounding box for which the image is to be retrieved.
-The box is defined using two diagonal points.
+The box is defined using two diagonally oppositte points.
 * Latitude and longitude values are converted to pixel values based on the highest level of detail (starting with `23`) and this is followed by getting tile numbers for respective pixels.
 * Once we get the tiles for the corners, a loop iterates through all the intermediate tiles, generating quadkey for each and getting corresponding images.
 * If the image is `blank`, the loop breaks and restarts with a level of detail one lower than the previous one.